Using credit cards to get by is really a sign of falling behind.

 Renee didn’t mind giving up her credit cards…

 Although enrollment in a debt management program is voluntary, it’s important to note the freeze it creates on your accounts.
 During enrollment in the program, your creditors freeze all credit card accounts included.
 This means you can’t use your credit cards again until you complete the program.
 You also can’t apply for new credit cards.
-You can apply for loans, such as a mortgage or auto loan, if you need financing like Renee did.
+You can apply for loans, such as a mortgage or auto loan if you need financing as Renee did.

 For Renee, the freeze wasn’t an issue:

 “I was so mad at the credit card companies anyway that I didn’t care that much.
 I looked at my situation and said, ‘Well, I had been paying $1,200 a month for my credit cards before joining the program.
 Now I’m down to paying $500, so I have $700 to cover any need I have in a month.’”

 She also learned how to get stable instead of just getting by…